 The above design is a very capable pro-grade Quadcopter with an exceptionally wide performance and endurance envelope.

 A Small Quadcopter Optimised to Use High Efficiency Lithium Batteries¶

-- It includes a 2S 2P 6600mah lithium battery, flight controller, receiver and even an FPV camera and transmitter.
+It includes a 2S 2P 6600mah lithium battery, autopilot, receiver and even an FPV camera and transmitter.